Skip to main content

 Type Two – Customer/Client

 During a customer/client workplace violence incident, the perpetrator is a customer or client of the employer and the violence often occurs in conjunction with the worker’s normal duties.
-The occupations with the highest risk for customer/client violence are healthcare and social service workers who are five times more likely to be a victim than the average private sector employee, according to the Bureau of Labor Statistics.
+The occupations with the highest risk for customer/client violence are healthcare and social service workers who are five times more likely to be victims than the average private sector employee, according to the Bureau of Labor Statistics.

 Type Three – Worker-to-Worker

 This type of workplace violence incident is generally perpetrated by a current or former employee.
-The motivating factor is often interpersonal or work-related conflicts, or losses and traumas.
+The motivating factor is often interpersonal or work-related conflicts, losses, and traumas.
 The group highest at risk for this type of workplace violence incident is managers and supervisors.
 This type of incident includes bullying, along with emotional, verbal, and physical abuse.

 Type Four – Domestic Violence